-The job outlook for healthcare administrators is strong, with the U.S. Bureau of Labor Statistics (BLS) projecting 23% growth through 2022, more than double the 11% growth rate expected for all jobs, and more than three times that of management professions overall.
+The job outlook for healthcare administrators is strong, with the U.S. Bureau of Labor Statistics (BLS) projecting 17% growth through 2024, considered much faster than average for all jobs.

 Aging Baby Boomers will spur demand across the entire healthcare industry, increasing the need for administrators.
 The BLS said employment should increase in doctors’ offices as many procedures shift from hospitals to offices of physicians.
-The BLS projects 1.2 million new healthcare workers of all types will be needed to fill jobs in physicians’ offices through 2022, creating the need for administrators.
+The BLS projects 2.3 million new healthcare workers of all types through 2024, creating the need for administrators.

 Salary potential and job opportunities typically are affected by a number of factors, including a candidate’s educational attainment and professional experience, as well as by regional market conditions.